Create VMs on hold

 onetemplate instantiate needs to be done also

-#3 Updated by Simon Boulet about 8 years ago
+#3 Updated by Simon Boulet over 8 years ago

 - File submit-on-hold.patch added